 At a glance

-- These services help verify the identity of individuals and businesses online or the authenticity of electronic documents.
+- Trust services increase confidence in the use of electronic transactions through mechanisms such as verifying the identity of individuals and businesses online and verifying the authenticity of electronic data e.g. documents.

 - The ICO is the supervisory body for UK trust service providers.
 We can carry out audits, grant qualified’ status, and take enforcement action.

 ‘eIDAS’ is shorthand for ‘electronic identification and trust services’.
-It refers to a range of services that help verify the identity of individuals and businesses online or the authenticity of electronic documents.
+It refers to a range of services that include verifying the identity of individuals and businesses online and verifying the authenticity of electronic documents.

 Read the key definitions section of this guide for more detail on specific types of trust services.

-For more information on the eIDAS Regulation and relevant binding implementing decisions adopted by the European Commission, visit the Commission webpages on trust services and eID.
+For background information on the EU eIDAS Regulation and relevant binding implementing decisions adopted by the European Commission, visit the Commission webpages on trust services and eID.

 Chapter III of the Regulation sets out requirements for trust services.
-It also sets out what trust service providers need to do in order to gain qualified status, which entitles them to be listed on a trusted list and to use an EU trust mark.
+It also sets out what trust service providers need to do if they wish to gain qualified status, which entitles them to be listed on the UK trusted list as a qualified trust service provider.

 This guide focuses on the trust service provisions in Chapter III of the eIDAS Regulation.

-The ICO is the UK supervisory body for the trust service provisions of the eIDAS Regulation.
-We can grant and revoke qualified status for trust service providers established in the UK, report on security breaches, carry out audits and take enforcement action.
+The ICO has responsibility for supervision of the trust service provisions of the UK eIDAS Regulations.
+The ICO can grant and revoke qualified status for trust service providers established in the UK, approve or reject qualified trust services, report on security breaches, carry out audits and take enforcement action.